perty/GildedRose/readme.md

 Reflections
 ------
 Note what you learned.

-Why was the shield used before the sword?
-Why refactor the current implementation before adding a new requirement?
+* Why was the shield used before the sword?
+* Why refactor the current implementation before adding a new requirement?
+* How did you feel when the implementation was put under test?
+* When you refactored the implementation, was readability any of your concern?
+Why?

 Credits